bobbingwide/thisis/readme.txt

 ThisIs... - experimental Full Site Editing

 == Description ==
-ThisIs is an experimental theme attempting to implement Full Site Editing (FSE) with Gutenberg blocks.
+ThisIs... an experimental theme attempting to implement Full Site Editing (FSE) with Gutenberg blocks.

 Its original purpose was to help prepare "A guide to Full Site Editing, blocks and themes".

 Requirements:
-1. Implement Full Site Editing.
+1. Implement Full Site Editing
 2. Similar look and feel as wordpress.org
+3. But suitable for using in a self guided presentation
-3. To enable documentation of Full Site Editing resources.
+4. To enable documentation of Full Site Editing resources
-4. Minimal PHP and CSS.
+5. Minimal PHP and CSS
-5. Partly completed experimental-theme.json.
+6. Partly completed experimental-theme.json
-6. Templates and template parts to be provided as samples.
+7. Templates and template parts to be provided
+8. Additional templates and parts provided as patterns

 Contents: